Atrop1n/turtle/README.md

   <br>
 </p>

-When in manual mode, bulbs are controlled by webpage switches instead.
+When the manual mode is turned on, bulbs are controlled by webpage switches instead.

 <p align="center">
 <img alt="Program flowchart" src="https://github.com/user-attachments/assets/da2b7817-c7ef-487f-be1c-4a7661938a2f"/>